Astropad Studio for iPad Pro and Mac. Photo by Astropad

 The iPad Pro pushes pressure-sensitive tablets into the mainstream.
 Some users are finding that it substitutes for a laptop and a tablet, while some who already have a laptop and tablet can’t find much use for it and think the size is awkward.
 It wears many hats (caps?)–people are using it as a TV, a newspaper, ebook reader, a way to get work done on planes, trains, and buses, and a not-the-most-efficient laptop once you connect a keyboard.
 One iPad Pro review by an attorney praised it for saving a lot of paper, as you can pull up and sign PDFs so easily.
 It is ideal for paperwork.
 Professional artists doing an iPad Pro review seem to pretty much agree that it’s a sketchbook, not a substitute for a computer with desktop apps.
 Using the Apple Pencil for drawing is a hit with most people.
 Many iPad Pro and Apple Pencil reviews rave that the Pencil beats Cintiq pens.
 I do agree that it gives a new level to the digital drawing experience, and is fun as well.

-Not that many apps that take advantage of the Pencil (this will undoubtedly change) Cost of device and of Apple Pencil No way to tether Pencil to the iPad, or the end cap to the Pencil Lack of eraser tip OS doesn’t allow for convenient file management Cannot use full programs such as Photoshop no USB port No SD card slot; storage not upgradeable Can’t use mouse or touchpad
+Cost No way to tether Pencil to the iPad, or the end cap to the Pencil Lack of eraser tip OS doesn’t allow for convenient file management Cannot use full programs such as Photoshop no USB port No SD card slot; storage not upgradeable Screen is slick Pencil is a bit heavy

 Apple Pencil.
 Click image to see at Best Buy